Advanced document representation

 Implementation

-There are various implementations available, for example Gensim: a Python library which does the heavy-lifting in the background in C. We have, however, chosen the DeepLearning4J library, which allows us to seamlessly integrate such features in Hume on top of Neo4j.
+There are various implementations available; for example, Gensim is a Python library that performs the heavy lifting in the background in C. We have, however, chosen the DeepLearning4J library, which allows us to integrate such features seamlessly into GraphAware Hume on top of Neo4j.

-The algorithm can be fed with full documents represented as strings (in which case it does a very basic tokenization and only trivial pattern-based lemmatization internally).
+The algorithm can be fed with full documents represented as strings (in which case it performs very basic tokenisation and only trivial, pattern-based lemmatisation internally).
 Here is an example of the procedure call in Hume to train a new model:

 Note that we use rand() Cypher random number generator function to ensure that documents are shuffled between epochs (neural networks are good at memorizing training data, let’s make that harder for them).
 To use the trained model to get and store embedding vectors for the entire document, run: